Dean, School of Art

 REPORTS TO: Vice President for Academic Affairs and Operations

-The University of the Arts seeks a visionary, imaginative and collaborative leader to join its team as dean of the School of Art.
+University of the Arts seeks a visionary, imaginative, and collaborative leader to join its team as dean of the School of Art.
 Sensitive to the needs and horizons of creative practices, the dean will have the opportunity to lead and reimagine a School of Art in the heart of Philadelphia – one of the nation’s largest and thriving arts communities.
 The dean will strategically develop and deliver innovative programs within the field of art that are reflective of and relevant to the world in which we live and the students we serve.
-Partnering with the other school deans at UArts and senior leaders, they will continually seek to affirm the value of an arts based education, and in turn, continually refine and transform our programs to advance human creativity.
+Partnering with the other school deans at UArts and senior leaders, they will continually seek to affirm the value of an arts-based education, and in turn, continually refine and transform our programs to advance human creativity.

 The dean will lead the School of Art in alignment to the University’s mission in the following ways: